pixeclouds/moviemate/README.md

 # Moviemate
 ## An interactive and immersive command-line text based video streaming platform.
-## The platform is built upon an adaptive and intuitive recommendation engine.
+The platform has a custom-built adaptive and intuitive recommendation engine.